Linaro/website/_posts/current/blog/2020-07-21-the-evolution-of-the-qemu-translator.md

   - ARM Scalable Vector Extensions
   - Single Instruction Multiple Data
   - SIMD
+  - Random Instruction Sequence (generator for) Userspace
 category: Blog
 author: alex.bennee
 ---
 # Introduction

 The QEMU team in Linaro sits inside a group known as the Toolchain Working Group (TCWG).
 The rest of the team spend their time working with compilers and other code generators such as [GCC](https://gcc.gnu.org/) and [LLVM](https://llvm.org/).
 When dealing with emulation, QEMU has its own module known as the Tiny Code Generator (TCG).
 It shares many similarities with a compiler albeit one that works with different constraints than your typical compiler.
-As the code generator works on a just-in-time (JIT) basis it can't afford to spend the large amounts of time (or memory!) that a typical compiler does when optimising its output.
+As the code generator works on a just-in-time (JIT) basis it can't afford to spend large amounts of time (or memory!) that a typical compiler does when optimising its output.
 This is especially true for code that only gets executed once or twice before being flushed out of the cache.

 ## History

 The TCG is actually the second code generator that QEMU has used.
 Originally QEMU worked as a "template" translator where each individual instruction has a snippet of C code associated with it.
 The translation was a case of stitching these templates together into larger blocks of code.
 This meant porting QEMU to a new system was relatively easy because if GCC supported it, you could generate code to run under it.
 However, eventually the limits of this approach necessitated moving to a new code generator and TCG was born.

 TCG has its roots as a generic back end for a C compiler.
 The main difference is instead of converting an abstract syntax tree from a high level language into micro ops, its input is the decomposed operations of an individual instruction.

 A simplified version might look something like this: